Here’s a list of popular food and drink remedies that can help when you feel queasy.

 1. Frequent, small meals and snacks

 An empty stomach can trigger nausea or make it worse.
-Eating smaller, more frequent meals instead of three large meals can help.
-In the morning, before you get out of bed, try eating some crackers, dry bread, or cereal to avoid early morning nausea.
-Drinking liquids 20 to 30 minutes before and after a meal—but not during a meal—can also help.
+Eating smaller, more frequent meals instead of 3 large meals can help.
+Before you get out of bed in the morning, eat some crackers, dry bread, or cereal to avoid early morning nausea.
+Drinking liquids 20 to 30 minutes before and after—but not during—a meal can also help.

 2. Stay hydrated

-Nausea can be made worse by dehydration from not drinking enough fluids or from excessive vomiting.
+Nausea can be worsened by dehydration from not drinking enough fluids or from excessive vomiting.
 Dehydration can also make you feel woozy, off balance, or constipated—all of which contribute to feeling nauseated.
 Hydrate with water, milk, tea, soup, and water-rich fruits and vegetables.

 If you’re feeling dehydrated, Pedialyte® is a quick way to replenish vital fluids and minerals.
-It comes in five refreshing flavors.
+It comes in a variety of refreshing flavors.

 3. Ginger